Navigating the Mortgage Process as a Self-Employed Individual: Tips and Strategies

 The Importance of Accurate Income Reporting and Tax Returns

-One of the key factors lenders assess in mortgage applications is income.
+One of the key factors lenders assess in mortgage applications is income, notes leading property management company, J. Butler Management professionals.
 For self-employed individuals, the process is more complex than for traditionally employed borrowers.
 Here’s why accurate income reporting is crucial:

 Tax Returns